Easy Rider: Home media

 The film was first released to DVD on December 7, 1999, as a special edition from Columbia Pictures.
 Special features included an audio commentary track with Dennis Hopper; the documentary Easy Rider: Shaking the Cage (1999); production notes; and new interviews with Peter Fonda and Hopper.
 It received a Blu-ray release on October 20, 2009.

 In November 2010, the film was digitally remastered and released by The Criterion Collection as part of the box set America Lost and Found: The BBS Story.
 It included features from previous DVD releases; the documentary Born to Be Wild (1995); television excerpts showing Hopper and Fonda at the Cannes Film Festival; and a new video interview with BBS co-founder Stephen Blauner.
 On November 23, 2014, a Blu-ray SteelBook was released.
 On May 3, 2016, Criterion re-released Easy Rider as a 2-disc collection.

 Sequel

 In 2012, a sequel to the movie was released, titled Easy Rider: The Ride Back and directed by Dustin Rikert.
 The film is about the family of Wyatt "Captain America" Williams from the 1940s to the present day.
 No members of the original cast or crew were involved with the film, which was produced and written by amateur filmmaker Phil Pitzer, who had purchased the sequel rights to Easy Rider.
-Pitzer pursued legal action against Bob Rafelson and Bert Schneider in order to block them from reclaiming the rights to the film.
+Pitzer pursued legal action against Bob Rafelson and Bert Schneider to block them from reclaiming the rights to the film.